hyperledger/besu-docs/docs/HowTo/Limit-Access/Updating-Permission-Lists.md

 !!! tip

     If you add a running node, the node does not attempt to reconnect to the bootnode and synchronize until peer discovery restarts.
-To add a allowlisted node as a peer without waiting for peer discovery to restart, use
+To add an allowlisted node as a peer without waiting for peer discovery to restart, use
     [`admin_addPeer`](../../Reference/API-Methods.md#admin_addpeer).